KyleYoung-ymj/kyleyoung-ymj.github.io/_news/announcement_6.md

 ---

-My co-authored paper "Approximating Single-Source Personalized PageRank with Absolute Error Guarantees" has been officially [published](https://doi.org/10.4230/LIPIcs.ICDT.2024.9).
+Our paper "Approximating Single-Source Personalized PageRank with Absolute Error Guarantees" has been officially [published](https://doi.org/10.4230/LIPIcs.ICDT.2024.9).